andyweiss1982/variables/assign_and_retrieve/do_now.md

 ### Do Now

 Let's tell a story with code.
-Declare and assign variables and constants for each of the following:
+Declare and assign constants for each of the following:

 * Your `name`
 * Your `birthplace`